rjmeats/DailyRainfall/Notes/Wrong_Day.md

 * a new box into which the January 1st reading was to be written by the observer

 The new box, if used as directed, allowed 'Wrong day' forms to be readily identified, and corrected December and Annual totals to be calculated.

+[The British Rainfall 1908 extract above also referred to Form C being modified as well as Form A. Form C allowed daily reporting for a particular month rather than for a full year - here is an [example of form C1](page_images/DRain_1921-1930_RainNos_Denbighshire_p0156.jpg) from the 1920s, showing 'Wrong day' instructions and a special triangular corner section to be used for the reading from the first of the following month.]

 British Rainfall 1909 (p13-14) contains a two page article about Mill's campaign against 'Wrong day', including these excerpts: